 It must not be touched or removed and a ball is considered as “holed” if any part of the ball is below the surface of the putting green.
-The foam insert permits this.
+The hole inserts permit this.

-You may place your ball within 6 inches of the original spot, not nearer the hole, but the area cannot be smoothed before placing.
-Please then make your best effort to smooth the sand using a club and/or your feet.
+You may place your ball within SIX INCHES of the original spot, not nearer the hole, but still within the bunker.
+The relief area CANNOT be smoothed before placing.
+Please then make your best effort to smooth the sand using a club and/or your feet

 1. Out of Bounds (Rule 18-2)

 A ball is Out of Bounds when it is beyond any wall or fence defining the boundary of the Course or:- a) On the left of the 18th hole defined by white posts. b) On, or beyond the access road and in or on the Clubhouse buildings, car park, patio and surrounding area. c) On the practise area defined by walls. d) Beyond the fence on the right of the 9th & 11th holes.

 Red Penalty Areas are defined by red stakes.Yellow Penalty Areas are defined by yellow stakes.

 Young Trees identified by stakes, plastic tubes or mesh.
 If such a tree interferes with the player’s stance or area of intended swing, the player must take relief under Rule 16.1f

 All internal stone walls and buildings are integral parts of the course.
 The ball must be played as it lies, or penalty relief taken under Rule 19 (Ball Unplayable).

 All paths are immovable obstructions from which a player may take relief without penalty.